fhirbase/fhirbase-plv8/docs/overview.md

 * ValueSet
 * ConceptMap

-This tables are filled with resources provided by FHIR distribution.
+These tables are populated with resources provided by FHIR distribution.

-Most of API for fhirbase are represented as functions in *fhir* schema, other schemas are used as code library modules.
+Most of API for FHIRbase is represented as functions in *fhir* schema, other schemas are used as code library modules.

-First helpful function is `fhir.generate_tables(resources text[])`, which generates tables for specific resources passed as array.
+First helpful function is `fhir.generate_tables(resources text[])` which generates tables for specific resources passed as array.
 For example to generate tables for patient, organization and encounter: